HIV IN THE UK STATISTICS - 2017

 MEN WHO HAVE SEX WITH MEN (MSM)

 HIV statistics talk about 'men who have sex' with men to include all gay, bisexual and other men who

 have sex with men.

 Black african people

-were accessing care in England
+diverse people were accessing HIV care in England.